NilsDunlop/PROTACFold/README.md

 ### Prerequisites

-- Python 3.8+
+- Python 3.11+
 - CUDA-compatible GPU (for AlphaFold 3)
 - Docker (recommended for AlphaFold 3 setup)

 ### Using Docker (Recommended)

+We use AlphaFold 3 inference code available from [Google DeepMind](https://github.com/google-deepmind/alphafold3).

-Detailed instructions for setting up AlphaFold 3 using Docker can be found in the [installation guide](docs/installation_docker.md).
+Our detailed instructions for setting up AlphaFold 3 using Docker can be found in the [installation guide](docs/installation_docker.md).
+For reference, you can also consult the official [AlphaFold 3 documentation](https://github.com/google-deepmind/alphafold3/blob/main/docs/docker.md), though our guide provides comprehensive step-by-step instructions tailored more for PROTACFold users.

 ### Manual Installation